 Net interest income in the segment amounted to €268 m, marginally below the previous year's figure.
 The fall in net interest income, achieved primarily through the retail business at Frankfurter Sparkasse, was considerably lower than anticipated.
+C-18

-At $\leqslant 4 \,\text{m}$, loss allowances for loans and advances in this segment were unchanged compared with a year earlier, and an anticipated budgetary increase in these allowances to $\leqslant 18 \,\text{m}$ did not occur.
+At $\leq 4$ m, loss allowances for loans and advances in this segment were unchanged compared with a year earlier, and an anticipated budgetary increase in these allowances to $\leq 18$ m did not occur.